 - It can help improve our mental health and well-being

-- Healthy YOU helps renew your empathy towards patients
+- Healthy YOU helps renew your empathy toward patients

 - Helps prevent burnout